Denis Sassou Nguesso: Political career

-1963–1979: early positions
+1963–1979: Early political career

 He was part of the 1968 military coup that overthrew president Massemba Debat and brought Marien Ngouabi to power.
-He was a founding member of the National Revolution Counsil (Conseil National de la revolution) in December 1968.
+He was a founding member of the National Revolution Council (Conseil National de la revolution) in December 1968.

-In 1968, Sassou Nguessou took part in the military coup led by Commander Marien Ngouabi against Debat: He was a member of the Congolese National Revolution Council (Conseil National de la révolution) established on 5 August 1968.
+In 1968, Sassou Nguesso took part in the military coup led by Commander Marien Ngouabi against Debat: He was a member of the Congolese National Revolution Council (Conseil National de la révolution) established on 5 August 1968.
 Under the leadership of Marien Ngouabi, the group limited the president's powers, before the latter finally resigned on 3 September 1968.
 Ngouabi officially became head of state in January 1969.

-In December 1969, Sassou Nguessou was elected as a member of the first central committee of the new Congolese Labor Party (PCT: Parti Congolais du travail).
+In December 1969, Sassou Nguesso was elected as a member of the first central committee of the new Congolese Labor Party (Parti Congolais du travail, PCT).
 It was a communist party with a Marxist–Leninist doctrine.
 It was headed by Marien Ngouabi as president of the central committee, president of the republic and head of state.

 A new constitution was issued on 31 December 1969, which designated the country as the People's Republic of Congo.

-In March 1970, following a failed coup attempted by Pierre Kinganga, a former lieutenant who was exiled in the neighboring Congo-Kinshasa, an extraordinary session of the PCT's congress was held, during which Denis Sassou N'guessou integrated the Political bureau of the PCT.
+In March 1970, following a failed coup attempted by Pierre Kinganga, a former lieutenant who was exiled in the neighboring Congo-Kinshasa, an extraordinary session of the PCT's congress was held, during which Sassou Nguesso integrated the political bureau of the PCT.

-On 18 May 1973, Sassou Nguessou who had been corps commander of the airborne group, was made Director of State Security.
+On 18 May 1973, Sassou Nguesso, who had been corps commander of the airborne group, was made Director of State Security.